$10.00

 Description

-There is nothing that screams Summer more than tall elegant cosmos billowing in the breeze.
+There is nothing that screams Summer more than tall elegant cosmos billowing in the breeze and you can have forever French beaded flowers: cosmos with this new pattern.
 This French beaded cosmos project is modeled after the cosmos in my garden.
 Is there anything more enchanting than a bouquet of cosmos in all the colors.
-They come n various shades of pink, white, red, and yellow.
+They come in various shades of pink, white, red, and yellow.

 This is an intermediate pattern.
 This pattern assumes you know the the basic techniques.
 The techniques you need to already know are: